Skip to content

 Method

-Building on visual autoregressive models, each image is quantized into \(K\) multi-scale token maps \(X_{1:K}\), generated autoregressively from coarse to fine:
+The generation backbone of RayNova follows visual autoregressive models: each image is first quantized into \(K\) multi-scale token maps \(X_{1:K}\), then generated scale-by-scale from coarse to fine, with each scale conditioned on the coarser scales:

 \[p(X_1, \ldots, X_K) = \prod_{k=1}^K p(X_k | X_1, \ldots, X_{k-1})\]